 It may not be as powerful or large as the HS5, but it produces extremely clear feedback.
 This is thanks to the 20W D-class power amplifier.

-It’s also beautifully designed—possibly one of the best in this respect.
-It has an aluminum die-cast enclosure to keep the hardware well-protected.
+It’s also beautifully designed — possibly one of the best in this respect.
+It has a top-notch build quality, using an aluminum die-cast enclosure to keep the hardware well-protected.
 It also has a dedicated 4-inch full-range driver for crystal clear sound reproduction.